filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/overview/index.md

 ## Get started

 Let's get building.
 Choose one of the following APIs.
-These are all storage helpers, or tools and services that abstract Filecoin’s robust dealmaking processes into simple, streamlined API calls.
+These are all storage helpers, or tools and services that abstract Filecoin’s robust deal making processes into simple, streamlined API calls.

 - [Chainsafe Storage API](https://docs.storage.chainsafe.io/) - for projects needing S3 compatibility
 - [Estuary](https://estuary.tech/) - for larger-scale applications and public data